BrianBLee1201/Slimefinder/README.md

   - Better work-stealing strategies
   - Adaptive tiling based on memory pressure
   - Optional GPU-assisted exploration experiments (research-only)
+- **Windows and Linux Support**
+  - Currently, I am trying to fix the `[ERROR] Biome validation requires cubiomes backend.
+Failed to load.` message in Windows, even if `external/cubiomes` folder is not empty.
+So far I speculate it might be a hardware incompatibility.
+- **Searching from a specific margin**
+  - Computing at the borders without needing to recalculate the whole square that you know do not have enough slime chunks coverage
+  - Given a small square of length `m` and a large square of length `o`, it searches from the square ring with size `o-m` instead of searching the entire square with size `o`, which saves performance.
+  - The world border occurs 30M blocks from (0, 0), so if you normally run the square with 1875000 chunks, it will take really long time.
+This is why I plan on searching throught the border instead of the entire square.

 Suggestions and contributions are welcome.
 This project is intended to evolve alongside the Minecraft technical community.